 This ritual not only highlights the fighter’s discipline and reverence but also serves as a mental and physical preparation for the battle ahead.
 Each movement carries meaning, reflecting gratitude, spirituality, and the fighter’s connection to their heritage.

-Role of Sarama in the Wai Kru
+Role of Muay Thai Orchestra in the Wai Kru

 - Pacing and Synchronization: The slow, deliberate tempo mirrors the fluidity of the dance, allowing fighters to synchronize their actions with the music effortlessly.